univention/univention-corporate-server/doc/manual/installation.rst

   new UCS domain is configured: a UCS system with the |UCSPRIMARYDN_e| system role.
 In the following configuration steps, the information required for setting up a new directory service, authentication service and DNS server are requested.
-A UCS domain can comprise one single or several UCS systems.
+A UCS domain can consist of one single or several UCS systems.
   Additional UCS systems can be added at a later point in time using the :guilabel:`Join an existing UCS domain` mode.